PratikHotchandani22/OllamaClaude/README.md

 - Check Claude Code logs for MCP connection errors

 ### Slow Responses / Timeouts
-- **Expected behavior**: Ollama calls typically take 90-300 seconds on single GPU setups
+- **Expected behavior**: Ollama calls typically take 60-180 seconds with gemma3:12b on single GPU setups
-- Consider using faster models for simple tasks (e.g., `gemma3:4b` instead of `gemma3:27b`)
+- Consider using faster models for simple tasks (e.g., `gemma3:4b` instead of `gemma3:12b`)
-- Adjust the timeout in `index.js` line 362 (currently 120000ms = 2 minutes)
+- Adjust the timeout in `index.js` line 362 (currently 900000ms = 15 minutes)
 - Ensure your machine has adequate resources for the model
 - For large files, consider using smaller models or breaking the analysis into chunks